Amazon S3 - Amazon Kendra

 IAM roles used for indexes cannot be used for data sources.
 If you are unsure if an existing role is used for an index or FAQ, choose Create a new role to avoid errors.

-2. Virtual Private Cloud (VPC)—You can choose to use a VPC.
-If so, you must add Subnets and VPC security groups.
+2. Virtual Private Cloud (VPC)—You can choose to use a Amazon VPC to your Amazon S3 bucket if it is not accessible from the public Internet.
+If so, you must add Subnets and Amazon VPC Security Groups.

 Important